 Board of Advisors

-Brett Austin: Brett is an angel investor, experienced technology executive team leader and entrepreneur.
+Brett Austin: CEO of Rapid Insight, an analytics software solutions company, with offices in Conway, NH and Portland, ME - Brett is an angel investor, experienced technology executive team leader and entrepreneur.
 Most recently, he was the President of Kepware Technologies, leading the company to a sale to PTC, a global Industrial Internet of Things software company.
 Driven by the challenge of scaling great businesses, Brett has spent more than two decades developing a profound passion for creating progressive organizations that foster trust, collaboration, learning, creativity, and community engagement.
 Brett is an active member of Investors’ Circle, the largest early-stage impact investing network.
 He is also a pledger of Founder Pledge, a group of entrepreneurs and investors who have pledged to give a substantial part of proceeds to charitable causes.
 His community support benefits the environment, children, education, and entrepreneurship, including organizations such as 1% for the Planet, World of Change, Protect our Winters, Maine Center for Entrepreneurs, United Way of Greater Portland, Seattle Works, and Greater Boston Food Bank.
 Brett earned a B.A. in Accounting from the University of Notre Dame.
 Resident of Cumberland, ME.

 Carol Hancock: Carol and her husband David were fifth generation members of the Hancock family, owners of Hancock Lumber, established in Maine in 1848.
 Carol was a classroom teacher with SAD #61, the Lake Region School District.
 She has served on the board of directors for the Portland Stage Company, Hancock Lumber, Hancock Land Co., the Cancer Community Center, Camp Sunshine, Coastal Maine Botanical Gardens, and the Parks Advisory Committee for the Town of Casco.
 She was a member of the SAD #61 School Board, a trustee for the Casco Public Library, and a member of the Long Range Plan Committee for the Casco Village Church.
 She also served on the Advisory Board for the Artist-in-Residence Program for the Maine State Arts and Humanities Commission.
 Resident of Casco, ME.